FK83/scoringRules/readme.md

 # scoringRules

 An R package to compute scoring rules for fixed (parametric) and simulated forecast distributions.
-Authored by Alexander Jordan (Heidelberg Institute for Theoretical Studies, HITS), Fabian Krüger (Heidelberg University) and Sebastian Lerch (HITS and Karlsruhe Institute of Technology).
+Authored by Alexander Jordan (Heidelberg Institute for Theoretical Studies, HITS), Fabian Krüger (Heidelberg University), Sebastian Lerch (HITS and Karlsruhe Institute of Technology, KIT) and Maximiliane Graeter (KIT).

 ## Highlights
   - Coherent, dictionary-like reference for computing scoring rules in a wide range of situations